 Ducks are, first and foremost, a very fun animal to have around.
-Not only are they loaded with personality, but they are also better egg producers than chickens as well as butchering out into a richly flavored luxury meat.
+Not only are they loaded with personality, but they can also be better egg producers than chickens as well as butchering out into a richly flavored, luxury meat.

 Ducks can also glean a higher percentage of their nutrition from greens, roughly 30-40%.
 These traits make them ideal for those wanting to maximize food production on small acreage or to become more self-sufficient.